AllenNeuralDynamics/prototome-web-ui/README.md

 ### Launch

 1. Start dummy instrument in separate process.
-(In Python, you will need to run it as root because of the `keyboard` library dependency.)
+(In Linux, you will need to run it as root because of the `keyboard` library dependency.)
 ZMQ socket will bind to tcp://localhost:6000.
 You can change port but not host.

 ```bash